mateussouzaweb/nicedeck/docs/Proton.md

 Here are a few important details that is good to know about the Proton layer provided by NiceDeck:

 - Windows native programs provided with Proton layer implementation from NiceDeck always use ``Proton - Experimental`` version provided to you by Steam.
 You are encouraged to not change the Proton version, even if you know how to do it.
-- You should install Steam and manually install the ``Proton - Experimental`` version from Steam in your device first, before trying to use the NiceDeck Proton layer.
 - Once you create a library shortcut to directly launch games, you don't need or should configure the Proton version inside Steam shortcuts as this is automatically handled by NiceDeck Proton layer internally *(making such action will result in error)*.
 - If the game don't work with NiceDeck Proton layer implementation due to compatibility issues with the used Proton version, it's recommended to remove the NiceDeck Proton shortcut of the game and try to use it natively with Steam, adding it to the Steam library as *non-steam-shortcut* and manually selecting another Proton version inside Steam.